Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Introduction

-$\bullet$ \textbf{Explicit Boundary Generating.} We first employ normalizing flow to learn normalized normal feature distribution (see Figure\ref{fig:activation}(b)), and obtain an explicit separating boundary close to the distribution edge.
-The obtained explicit and compact separating boundary only relies on the normal distribution and has no relation with the abnormal samples, thus the bias problem caused by insufficient known anomalies can be mitigated.
-The detailed description is in sec\ref{sec:distribution_normalizing} and \ref{sec:boundary_selection}.
+$\bullet$ \textbf{Explicit Boundary Generating.} We first employ normalizing flow \cite{realNVP} to learn a normalized normal feature distribution, and obtain an explicit separating boundary, which is close to the normal feature distribution edge and controlled by a hyperparameter $\beta$ (\emph{i.e.}, the normal boundary in Figure \ref{fig:activation}(b)).
+The obtained explicit separating boundary only relies on the normal distribution and has no relation with the abnormal samples, thus the bias problem caused by the insufficient known anomalies can be mitigated.

 $\bullet$ \textbf{Boundary Guided Optimizing.} After obtaining the explicit separating boundary, we then propose a boundary guided semi-push-pull (BG-SPP) loss to exploit anomalies for learning more discriminative features.
-With the BG-SPP loss, only normal features whose log-likelihoods are smaller than the boundary are pulled together to form a more compact normal feature distribution (semi-pull); while abnormal features whose log-likelihoods are larger than the boundary are pushed apart from the boundary (semi-push).
-The detailed description is in sec\ref{sec:bg_sppc}.
+With the BG-SPP loss, only the normal features whose log-likelihoods are smaller than the boundary are pulled together to form a more compact normal feature distribution (semi-pull); while the abnormal features whose log-likelihoods are larger than the boundary are pushed apart from the boundary beyond a certain margin region (semi-push).

-In this way, our model can form a more explicit and discriminative separating boundary and also a reliable margin region for distinguishing anomalies more effectively (see Figure\ref{fig:activation}(c)).
+In this way, our model can form a more explicit and discriminative separating boundary and also a reliable margin region for distinguishing anomalies more effectively (see Figure \ref{fig:activation}(c), \ref{fig:histgram}).
 Furthermore, rarity is a critical problem of anomalies and may cause feature learning inefficient.
-We thus propose RandAugmented CutPaste, which can simulate anomalies by creating local irregularities in normal samples, to tackle the rarity challenge.
+We thus propose RandAugment-based Pseudo Anomaly Generation, which can simulate anomalies by creating local irregularities in normal samples, to tackle the rarity challenge.

-In summary, the main contributions of this work are three-fold:
+In summary, we make the following main contributions:

-1. We propose a novel anomaly detection model termed as BGAD-FAS, in which an explicit separating boundary is found to guide the further discriminative feature learning.
+1. We propose a novel Explicit Boundary Guided supervised AD modeling method, in which both normal and abnormal samples are exploited effectively by well-designed explicit boundary generating and boundary guided optimizing.
+With the proposed AD method, higher discriminability and lower bias risk can be achieved simultaneously.

-2. To exploit a few existing anomalies effectively, we propose a BG-SPP loss to pull together normal features while pushing abnormal features apart from the separating boundary, thus more discriminative features can be learned.
+2. To exploit a few known anomalies effectively, we propose a BG-SPP loss to pull together normal features while pushing abnormal features apart from the separating boundary, thus more discriminative features can be learned.

-3. We achieve new state-of-the-art results on the widely-used MVTecAD benchmark, with the performance of 98.8\% image-level AUROC and 99.4\% pixel-level AUROC.
+3. We achieve SOTA results on the widely-used MVTecAD benchmark, with the performance of 99.3\% image-level AUROC and 99.2\% pixel-level AUROC.